Generate traffic. Capture Leads. Convert them quickly.

 In short, the better you take care of your client requirements, the better will be the outcome in terms of returns as investments.
 Some clients can take a while in the decision-making process but the rest is up to you.

-What tricks do you use to shorten your B2B sales cycle?
+Which one of the strategies to shorten your B2B sales cycle did you find the most useful?
 Do you think that lead nurturing is your best bet to shorten your sales cycle?